 Many “old pawn” pieces were sold during hard times and belonged to families as heirlooms.
 It seems like almost as long as there has been silver in the southwest there have been trading posts and places to “pawn” pieces.
 Around the end of the 1800s they began to heavily encouraged trade and sale of such items creating the first consistent non Native demand for southwestern jewelry.
 The famed Fred Harvey company set up a such a post, fostering the creation of a more specifically touristy pieces.

 One common mistake people make right from the start is to clean this “tarnished” old jewelry.
 This can lower the value.
 These pieces in particular hold many layers of meaning.
 Due to their origins there are even some cultural beliefs about older jewelry which include the idea that a piece sometimes comes to you because it is meant to be cared for by you.
 Another thing to consider is where a seller might have unscrupulously gotten the item such as a burial or in a dishonest fashion.
-Such jewelry is believed to bring you bad luck.
+Such jewelry is believed by some to bring one bad luck.
 It is even thought by some that turquoise sort of holds the mojo of the past wearer so one would want to “cleanse” it or avoid contact, especially if that person was deceased.
 It is interesting and appeals to me as an anthropologist to look at the believes of others when discussing material culture.
 We may not always believe what others do, but wear and use is really a part of these items.